 Marshall’s recent research explores the topic of religion and migration in a forthcoming book (Bloomsbury Press) with Dr. Rubina Ramji, and in ongoing research on prairie Chinatowns and Filipino migration.

-During Marshall’s 15 years of research and through multiple externally funded projects at BU, she has trained, supervised and provided employment to 50 research assistants.
+During Marshall’s 20 years of research and through multiple national and international SSHRC, CCK, Heritage Canada, and other externally funded projects as principal investigator at BU, she has trained, supervised and provided employment to dozens of research assistants.

 Religions of China (86:273) Religions of China 2021 Marshall short syllabus

 Chinese Canadian Experience (86/54:289) For a preview of some of the people and histories we cover in this course: https://www.instagram.com/marsharmb/